Occasionalism: Dualism

 One of the motivations for the theory is the dualist belief that mind and matter are so utterly different in their essences that one cannot affect the other.
 Thus, a person's mind cannot be the true cause of his hand's moving, nor can a physical wound be the true cause of mental anguish.
 In other words, the mental cannot cause the physical and vice versa.
 Also, occasionalists generally hold that the physical cannot cause the physical either, for no necessary connection can be perceived between physical causes and effects.
 The will of God is taken to be necessary.

 The doctrine is, however, more usually associated with certain seventeenth century philosophers of the Cartesian school.
 There are hints of an occasionalist viewpoint here and there in Descartes's own writings, but these can mostly be explained away under alternative interpretations.
 However, many of his later followers quite explicitly committed themselves to an occasionalist position.
-In one form or another, the doctrine can be found in the writings of: Johannes Clauberg, Claude Clerselier, Gerauld de Cordemoy, Arnold Geulincx, Louis de La Forge, François Lamy, and (most notably), Nicolas Malebranche.
+In one form or another, the doctrine can be found in the writings of: Johannes Clauberg, Claude Clerselier, Gerauld de Cordemoy, Arnold Geulincx, Louis de La Forge, François Lamy, and (most notably) Nicolas Malebranche.

 Hume's arguments, Berkeley and Leibniz

 These occasionalists' negative argument, that no necessary connections could be discovered between mundane events, was anticipated by certain arguments of Nicholas of Autrecourt in the fourteenth century, and were later taken up by David Hume in the eighteenth century.
 Hume, however, stopped short when it came to the positive side of the theory, where God was called upon to replace such connections, complaining that "We are got into fairy land [...]
 Our line is too short to fathom such immense abysses."
 Instead, Hume felt that the only place to find necessary connections was in the subjective associations of ideas within the mind itself.
 George Berkeley was also inspired by the occasionalists, and he agreed with them that no efficient power could be attributed to bodies.
 For Berkeley, bodies merely existed as ideas in percipient minds, and all such ideas were, as he put it, "visibly inactive".
 However, Berkeley disagreed with the occasionalists by continuing to endow the created minds themselves with efficient power.
 Gottfried Wilhelm Leibniz agreed with the occasionalists that there could be no efficient causation between distinct created substances, but he did not think it followed that there was no efficient power in the created world at all.
 On the contrary, every simple substance had the power to produce changes in itself.
-The illusion of transeunt efficient causation, for Leibniz, arose out of the pre-established harmony between the alterations produced immanently within different substances.
-Leibniz means, that if God did not exist, "there would be nothing real in the possibilities, not only nothing existent, but also nothing possible."
+The illusion of transient efficient causation, for Leibniz, arose out of the pre-established harmony between the alterations produced immanently within different substances.
+Leibniz means, that if God did not exist, "there would be nothing real in the possibilities, not only nothing existent, but also nothing possible".